These website design mistakes can spell the difference between success and failure. Are you committing any of these deadly sins?

 This article is for site owners who want to succeed, and designers who want to put extra smarts behind their skills.

-In my years of developing websites for a variety of business types, I’ve come across lots of mistakes from well-meaning designers, misguided marketers, and even overambitious theme developers.
+In my years of developing websites for a variety of business types, I’ve come across a number of common mistakes from well-meaning designers, misguided marketers, and even overambitious theme developers.
 Here are some common pitfalls, and what to do instead.

 8. Website Design is Not Responsive (or Not Responsive Enough)

 Seriously.
-Did you know that in 2017, over 50% of web traffic comes from mobile devices?
-Yet, I still come across a few sites every week that don’t offer a mobile-friendly version, or do a crap job at it.
-I have to pinch and zoom on my iPhone just to read anything, and forget me clicking your dropdown navigation.
+Did you know that over 60% of web traffic comes from mobile devices?
+Yet, I still come across a few sites every week that do a crap job at responsiveness, or aren’t mobile-friendly at all.
+I have to pinch and zoom on my iPhone just to read anything, and forget me clicking your drop-down navigation.

 From the initial design phase, the artist must consider how the website will work in at least three different scenarios: